DRAMCO/writing-scientific-papers-in-latex-tips-and-tricks/README.md

 ### Shortening a Paper

 #### Biblatex hacks
-You can check how many times a certain reference is cited in the text.
-In this example every reference which is only cited once is colored red.
-The number of names shown in the bibliography can be altered by the `maxbibnames=1, minbibnames=1` option.
+- You can check how many times a certain reference is cited in the text.
+In this example, every reference which is only cited once is colored red.
 ```latex
 \usepackage[backend=biber, style=ieee, citestyle=numeric-comp, maxcitenames=1,mincitenames=1, maxbibnames=1, minbibnames=1,isbn=false, doi=false,citecounter=true]{biblatex}
 \addbibresource{bib.bib}